 - Once you hit that 60-day threshold, you can be readmitted and start a brand-new benefit period

 - If you require daily nursing home care, cycling in for 100 days and out for 60 days at a time isn’t feasible.
 So you’ll have to look towards alternative options.

-It’s unfortunate that Original Medicare provides so little help.
-But getting financial assistance for this type of care is not impossible.
+Unfortunately, Original Medicare provides so little help.
+However, getting financial assistance for this type of care is not impossible.
 Below are some ways to help yourself (or an older loved one) reduce the onerous financial burden of nursing home costs.

-The main two types of Medicare Supplement Insurance available are Medigap policies and Medicare Advantage policies (Medicare Part C).
-Certain deluxe Medicare Advantage plans with lots of bells and whistles may help provide financial assistance or reimbursement for nursing home care.
+The two main types of Medicare Supplement Insurance available are Medigap policies and Medicare Advantage policies (Medicare Part C).
+Certain deluxe Medicare Advantage plans with bells and whistles may help provide financial assistance or reimbursement for nursing home care.
 But you’ll have to talk to your provider for all the details.

-If you cannot afford to pay out of pocket for your own nursing home care or for the care of an older loved one, you can apply for Medicaid.
-In order to get approved, you have to prove the following:
+If you cannot afford to pay out of pocket for your nursing home care or the care of an older loved one, you can apply for Medicaid.
+To get approved, you have to prove the following:

 - That you or your loved one has a very low income

 - That you or your loved one doesn’t possess any assets that you could liquidate to pay for the cost of care